Business Plan Cash-Flow Statement: Total Funds In

 Invested capital: If your company receives funding from investors, on the date the money reaches your business, it’s entered here on your cash-flow statement.

-The Broad Street Emporium cash-flow statement in the figure shows that the gift store took in $740,000 cash last year.
+The Broad Street Emporium cash-flow statement shows that the gift store took in $740,000 cash last year.
 That number synchs with entries on the company’s income statement and balance sheet.